Yamaha’s Ténéré travel bikes

 If not an XT700 then…

-The man from Honda hinted that something bigger was in the AT pipeline, but right now CRF1000L Africa Twins with about 10,000 miles are going for under £7k.
+The man from Honda hinted an 1100 was in the AT pipeline, but right now CRF1000L Africa Twins with about 10,000 miles are going for under £7k.
+I know, I bought one later.
 That’s a similarly grunty 270-degree twin (with a DCT option), but in a bigger bike with a lot more weight.
 BMWs hold their value annoyingly well; used year-old 850GSs with KTM-like tech, tubeless wheels but an AT’s weight currently start at £9k.
-Meanwhile, there are Rally Raid CB500Xs going from £4300, plain, old-model high-milers from just three grand and 2019 CB-Xs with the desirable 19-inch fronts from just £5200.
+Meanwhile, there are Rally Raid CB500Xs going from £4300, plain, old-model high-milers from under three grand and 2019 CB-Xs with the desirable 19-inch fronts from just £5200.

 The XT700’s profile and price is pitched midway between the ultra-accessible CB500X and ageing V-Strom, the bulkier Africa Twin and the 790 Adventures and BMs.
 Even if dynamically you’d assume the 790s must be better out of the crate for hard off-roading (I did try one; not for me), realistically any 200+kg bike can only be exploited by a skilled and fit rider.
 With talk of a bigger AT, people are wondering if a 7-850cc Africa Twin might spin off from that.
 Until (or if) that ever happens, the XT700 will have a well-deserved market niche all to itself.

 Just brought one and picked it up as it was a cancelled order.
 Can’t it maybe slightly heavy but could be the unicorn bike!!